Wow, we made it through another Covid year! I know this has been a tough year, and with omicron I am asking myself, “when will this be over?”

 1 Normal Google Use

-For public data with no retention concerns, documents can be created, retained or shared with others (both internally or externally) without concern.
+For public data with no retention concerns, documents can be created, retained or shared with others (both

 2 Institutional Ownership